 1. Disregard the suggestion.
 Your boss may be throwing you some conditional bait to reel in departmental benefits (salary savings) as part of the negotiations.
 Don’t take it.
 He’ll likely drop the issue.

 2. If he doesn’t drop it, be prepared ahead of time.
-Put the proposed arrangement in writing.
-(This is the best approach when first making the request, in any case.)
+Put the telecommuting arrangement in writing.
+(Presenting a telecommuting proposal is the best approach when first making the request, in any case.)

-Then, as the two of you address the specifics of your proposed arrangement, he’ll either agree with the plain logic presented and move on, or be forced to justify a pay cut for work that you’re doing which remains unchanged except for the location in which it gets done.
+Then as the two of you address the specifics of your proposed arrangement, he’ll either agree with the plain logic presented and move on, or be forced to justify a pay cut for work that you’re doing which remains unchanged except for the location in which it gets done.

 Put special emphasis on the double-digit productivity gains that are typical of remote workers stemming from fewer interruptions.
 (How about that: working from home should position you for a pay raise instead!)